Print Logotype

 • These cabins have the same accessible features as all other fully accessible cabins: wider doorway, adapted bathroom with grab rails and flush threshold (no steps for shower).

-• These cabins can accommodate a small mobility scooter (less than 100cm in length, less than 60/65cm in width and folds to less than 50cm with no removable parts) but are not appropriate for use in the cabin because the turning circle needs to be considered as the available floor space is limited.
+• These cabins can accommodate a manual folding wheelchair but are not appropriate for use in the cabin because the turning circle needs to be considered as the available floor space is limited.

 For further information, please see "What's the difference between an accessible cabin and a partially accessible cabin?"